qmuli/qmuli/README.md

 ###Running an example
 The above example is available as the "simple-s3-copy" qmulus.

-The `simple-s3-copy deploy` command does the following:
+The `simple-s3-copy cf deploy` command does the following:

 - generates the CloudFormation (CF) json template
 - packages/zips up the executable to be used by lambda
 - uploads those to the qmulus S3 bucket (with the same name)

-After that is deployed, just create a new CF stack (using AWS console for example) and point to the generated CF json template that is now in the qmulus S3 bucket.
+After that is deployed, just create a new CF stack

+`simple-s3-copy cf create`

 And voila, you should now have the example deployed and working.
 Try uploading a small file into the 'incoming' bucket, you should see the same file copied automatically to the 'outgoing' bucket.

+To destroy a stack use the following command

+`simple-s3-copy cf destroy`

 Future work
 -----------

-The idea is to use this project as an experiment platform to design a toolset that would allow very rapid and painless development for serverless architectures, and of course, would leverage all the great stuff that haskell has to offer.
+The idea is to use this project as an experiment platform to design a toolset that would allow very rapid and painless development for serverless architectures, and of course, would leverage all the great stuff that Haskell has to offer.
 The plan is to add all the usual
-AWS SaaS puzzle pieces like ApiGateway, Dynamo, SQS, etc and make them easily composable.
+AWS SaaS puzzle-pieces like ApiGateway, Dynamo, SQS, etc and make them easily composable.
 Furthermore, using free/operational monad based
-DSLs would allow for various ways to statically analyze architecture + lambda behaviors and infer various properties that would allow for optimizations, correctness checking, generating artifacts like visual diagrams, etc in addition to making code safer by not directly using
+DSLs would allow for various ways to statically analyze architecture + lambda behaviors and infer various properties that would allow for optimizations, correctness checking, generating artifacts like visual diagrams, etc in addition to making code safer by not directly using the IO.
-IO.